nats-io/nats.java/README.md

 ## A Note on Versions

+The NATS server renamed itself from gnatsd to nats-server around 2.4.4.
+This and other files try to use the new names, but some underlying code may change over several versions.
+If you are building yourself, please keep an eye out for issues and report them.

 This is version 2.1 of the java-nats library.
 This version is a ground up rewrite of the original library.
 Part of the goal of this re-write was to address the excessive use of threads, we created a Dispatcher construct to allow applications to control thread creation more intentionally.
 This version also removes all non-JDK runtime dependencies.

 The API is [simple to use](#listening-for-incoming-messages) and highly [performant](#Benchmarking).